mtkb01/amxx-team-balancer/README.md

 $$0.6k\cdot\frac{\text{kills}}{\text{deaths}} + 0.4k\cdot\frac{\text{headshots}}{\text{kills}}\text{,}$$
 where $k = 100$ is the scaling factor.

-If skill rating is computed externally, we do not provide a means to make the individual components accessible from the UI; as such, the skill rating component menu becomes disabled.
+If the skill rating is computed externally, we do not provide a means to make the individual components accessible from the UI; as such, the skill rating component menu becomes disabled.

 ### Triggers